-- Health - Overview: Hospitals and Health Care Facilities

 -- Marijuana dispensaries

 New Jersey enacted legislation in 2010 to allow the legal sale of marijuana for designated medical purposes.
 The legislation and its implementing regulations, however, were criticized as overly restrictive, thus preventing many potential users from participating.
 During his gubernatorial campaign, Phil Murphy endorsed expanding the medical marijuana program, as well as seeking legislative approval for recreational use.
-In Murphy's first year in office, the state increased the number of medical dispensaries from six to twelve and the legislature began debating bills to allow licensed recreational sales.
-The legislature was continuing to consider marijuana legalization bills in the spring of 2019, including a potential referendum for voter consideration at the November 2020 election.
+In Murphy's first year in office, the state increased the number of medical dispensaries.
+After a referendum on the November 2020 ballot approved amending the state Constitution to allow the sale and use of recreational marijuana and subsequent enabling legislation, a commission was created to develop regulations for the establishment of retail dispensaries.

 * Medical Marijuana Program, New Jersey Department of Health